550 Squadron Photos

 The S/Ldr Caldow crew were posted to 550 Sqdn from No. L.F.S. w.e.f.
 13.11.44:

-Photographs of the crew and in London for awarding of decorations at Buckingham Palace.
+Below are some photographs of the crew and individuals in London for awarding of decorations at Buckingham Palace.

 Flight Lieutenant Cassidy The upper picture includes F/Lt Cassidy when collecting his Bar to DFC at Buckingham Palace in 1945.